sudara/pamplejuce/README.md

 > If you use an overeager, CMake-aware IDE, it might prompt you to manually add files to a CMake target.
 This is not needed.

 I recommend not stuffing everything into the boilerplate PluginEditor/PluginProcessor files.
 Sure, go ahead make a mess at first.
 But then clean them up and just include your source from there.

-### What's the deal with BinaryData?

-Your binary data CMake target is called `Assets`.

-You need to include `BinaryData.h` to access it.

-> [!IMPORTANT]
-> You may have to configure the project (just hit build in your IDE) to build juceaide before the header will be available.

 ### How do I add another module?